buraknroll-1/JobSearch/README.md

 # URL Keyword Searcher

-A Python tool to search career websites for specific keywords (e.g., "manager") without opening a browser.
+A Python tool to search career websites for specific keywords manually entered by the user (e.g., "manager") without opening a browser.
 It checks raw HTML first for speed, then uses headless rendering for JavaScript-heavy sites, delivering clean, simple results.

 ## Features
 - **Dual-Mode Scraping**: Uses `requests` for static HTML and Playwright for JS-rendered content.